Dual Magnetic and Electric Dipole Symmetry: Pseudo Angular Momentum in Parity Space and the Electric Land\'e $g$-Factor: Introduction

 \section{Introduction}

 Electric dipole moments (EDMs) are exceptionally sensitive probes of fundamental symmetries and play a central role in the search for physics beyond the Standard Model.
-In atomic and molecular systems, EDMs can arise through two distinct mechanisms: as \emph{intrinsic EDMs}, aligned with the particle’s real spin and signaling new CP-violating physics, or as \emph{induced EDMs}, generated by parity mixing of orbital states and naturally described by a pseudo-angular-momentum degree of freedom, as in the linear Stark effect.
+In atomic and molecular systems, EDMs can arise through two distinct mechanisms: as \emph{intrinsic EDMs}, aligned with the particle’s real spin and signaling new CP-violating physics, or as \emph{induced EDMs}, generated by parity mixing of orbital states and as we show in this paper, may naturally be described by a pseudo-angular-momentum degree of freedom, as in the linear Stark effect.
 Although these mechanisms are conceptually different, one tied to spin in position space, the other to pseudo-angular-momentum in parity space, both manifest experimentally as level shifts under external electric fields, a signature exploited in high-precision spectroscopy and EDM searches.

 The linear Stark effect is a well-known example of an EDM arising from orbital dynamics, and is the electric analogue of the Zeeman effect.
 This phenomenon describes the splitting or shifting of atomic energy levels in a static electric field \cite{Stark1914}.
 For a nonzero first-order shift to occur, the system must contain states of opposite parity that are sufficiently degenerate.
 In excited hydrogen, for instance, the $n=2$ manifold includes the degenerate $2s$ and $2p$ orbitals.
 An applied electric field mixes these states, distorting the electron cloud and inducing a dipole moment aligned with the field, which breaks inversion symmetry and couples to the orbital motion, producing a first-order energy shift \cite{Feynman57,EDMBook}.